koenvos/Vocle/README.md

 - Vocle('x.wav', 'y.mp3');   Open vocle with files x.wav and y.mp3
 Vocle reads unrecognized file types as headerless 16-bit mono files.
 For these you can specify a sampling rate as the first argument (or just set the sampling rate later in the menu).
-You may also mix signals and files in the input arguments.
+You may also combine signals and files in the input arguments.

 Navigation
 - Left mouse:                Toggle axes selection